 To minimize morning sickness symptoms, it’s important to eat high quality foods with protein every 2-3 hours.

 If you follow this advice you will minimize morning sickness symptoms, but also increase energy and of course, help your baby to grow healthy.

 Go to the Doctor Too Early

 The reality is, there’s really nothing to be done so early in pregnancy.
 There’s no rush, no emergency.
 When you get a positive pregnancy test result, it’s too early for an ultrasound, and there isn’t anything your care provider can do for you.

 It is perfectly fine to enjoy the first weeks of pregnancy and do nothing!
-Start a pregnancy journal, spend time in nature and start taking a prenatal vitamin (I recommend the Garden of Life prenatal, which is listed on my pregnancy resources).
+Start a pregnancy journal, spend time in nature and start taking a prenatal vitamin with folate (I recommend the Garden of Life prenatal, which is listed on my pregnancy resources).
 That would be a great place to start!